lpil/dogma/README.md

 ```
-Dogma - A code style linter for Elixir, powered by good old fashioned shame.
+Dogma - A code style linter for Elixir, powered by shame.
 Copyright © 2015 Louis Pilfold - MIT Licence

 Permission is hereby granted, free of charge, to any person obtaining